- Fragile X-associated Disorders

 If you are a family member and have any questions about a specific study, please use the contact information listed on the clinic’s announcement.
 If you are a professional and have any questions about how the NFXF can assist you with recruitment, please call (925) 938-9300.

 . . .
-Read More: Fragile X Clinical & Research Consortium
+Read More: Study on Language Development in Fragile X Syndrome

 Genetic disorders in children: An assessment of parental coping strategies and positive growth Following on from our earlier study of how parents disclose a diagnosis of fragile X syndrome to their children, we would like to further understand your experiences surrounding your child, including your emotional reaction and psychological well-being.
 In particular, we are interested in the support that you as a caregiver have available,